IBMDeveloperUK/Containers-101/1_Create_view_pull_images/README.md

 # Exercise 1: Creating, pulling and running Docker images

+In this exercise, you will create your first Docker image and inspect the history of image to see the layers which create the image.
+Finally, you will learn how to pull other existing Docker images from DockerHub for usage within your local Docker environment.

 ## Create a Dockerfile

 Create a file called `Dockerfile` with the following contents: